Skip to content

 2. Opens only the ports needed (SSH, HTTP, HTTPS)

-3. Adds 2 GB of swap space (extra memory from disk — important for 4 GB servers)
+3. Adds 2 GB of swap space (a safety net for heavy agent workloads)

 No manual setup required.
 You can also download the script separately.